-There are four milestones during the doctoral program: (1) first-year review, (2) integrative paper, (3) dissertation proposal, and (4) dissertation.
+There are four milestones during the doctoral program: (1) first-year review, (2) Integrative Paper, (3) dissertation proposal, and (4) dissertation.
+There will also be an annual review at the end of any academic year during which the student has not achieved one of the four milestones.
 The college has adopted a policy to assess each student's achievement of designated learning outcomes at each of these milestones.
 The details, including assessment schedule, procedures, and rubrics, are in Appendix A to this handbook.
 A committee is formed to conduct each review for each student.
 The Student Services Office administers the assessment reviews and records the outcomes of these reviews.